jumidev/terraform-modules-auto-azurerm/base/subscription/README.md

 }

 inputs = {
-   subscription_name = "subscription_name of subscription"
+   subscription_name = "The Name of the Subscription"
 }

 tfstate_store = {